Training course in research methodology, research protocol development and scientific writing 2023

 Literature search and referral to biomedical documents

-The aim of literature search is to identify the most relevant sources related to a study topic in order to provide evidence, give background information, place a research in a theoretical context and inform readers about similar research on the topic.
-A literature review is crucial for the credibility of a paper and serves as an update of professional knowledge in a particular field of expertise.
+The aim of conducting a literature search is to identify the most relevant sources related to a study topic in order to provide evidence, give background information, place research into a theoretical context and inform readers about similar research on the topic.
+A literature review is crucial for the credibility of a scientific paper and serves as an update of professional knowledge in a particular field of expertise.

-Referencing is a standardized way of citing the sources of information you have used and ideas that are not your intellectual property.
-It is important to verify citation and to allow readers to follow up what you have written and locate the cited author’s work.
+Referencing is a standard way of citing the sources of information you have used and ideas that are not your intellectual property.
+It is important to verify citation and to allow readers to follow-up certain topics in further detail and locate the cited author’s original work.

-This section provides basic knowledge on different epidemiologic studies used to conduct a research projects.
-It includes methods for observational (analytic & descriptive) studies, such as cross sectional, screening, cohort, case-control and experimental studies like randomized trials.
+This section provides basic knowledge on different epidemiological studies used to conduct research projects.
+It includes methods for observational (analytic & descriptive) studies, such as cross sectional, cohort, case-control and experimental studies like randomized trials.
 This section includes both quantitative and qualitative methods for conducting research as well as various data collection methods.

 Research protocol development